-Information reported to the Company's chief operating decision maker for the purpose of resource allocation and assessment of segment performance is focussed on the arbitration action against the Arab Republic of Egypt.
+Information reported to the Company's chief operating decision maker for the purpose of resource allocation and assessment of segment performance is focussed on settlement of the arbitration action against the Arab Republic of Egypt and thenceforth in resolving outstanding matters related thereto.
 The Company's only reportable segment under AASB 8 is corporate.